kgdn/buffet/README.md

 ## Features

-- Create, start, stop, and delete virtual machines
+- Create, start, stop, and delete QEMU/KVM virtual machines
 - Connect to virtual machines using [noVNC](https://github.com/novnc/noVNC), a web-based VNC client
-- Manage virtual machine images, logos, and other files
+- Manage virtual machine images, logos, and distributions using a JSON file
-- Administer users, virtual machines and logs
+- Administer users, virtual machines and logs from the admin panel
 - Secure user authentication and authorisation using JSON Web Tokens (JWT) and bcrypt
 - Lightweight and easy to install on any GNU/Linux server